 No one wants to have their car stolen.
-Even worse, however, is having someone steal your car—and then wreck it.
+Even worse, however, is having someone steal your car—and then get into an accident.
 This situation raises all types of legal questions, one of which is whether you can face any liability for the accident.
 In this article, we discuss whether you are liable after someone steals and wrecks your car in New York.

 New York’s No-Fault System

-In most cases, if you allow another person to drive your vehicle, and he or she gets into a wreck, your insurance policy will cover any resulting damages, such as lost wages and medical expenses.
+In most cases, if you allow another person to drive your vehicle, and he or she gets into an accident, your insurance policy will cover any resulting damages. , such as lost wages and medical expenses.
 And since New York is a no-fault state, this applies regardless of who is at fault for the accident.
 However, depending on the circumstances, your insurance may not cover everything, and you may have to cover some of the damages yourself.

 The Thief is Typically Responsible for Damages

 If someone uses your vehicle without permission and gets into an accident, it’s possible that your insurance won’t cover the resulting damages.
 However, if you are able to prove that your vehicle was stolen, you generally won’t be liable for any damages or injuries.
 In such cases, the theft of your vehicle implies that you didn’t give the driver permission to use your vehicle.
 However, it’s important to review your insurance policy to determine the conditions that apply when others drive your vehicle.

 If your vehicle is stolen, you should report the theft immediately to law enforcement.